mikesmithers/crudo/installation/installation_instructions.md

 <img alt="SQLDeveloper Type - select Editor from drop-down" border="0" src="images/add_tab1.png">

 In the new row, click in the *Location* column and choose the **crud_tab.xml** file.
-You can find this file in the sqldeveloper_extensions folder.
+You can find this file in the sqldev_extensions folder.

 <img alt="SQLDeveloper Type - select the crud_tab.xml file" border="0" src="images/add_tab2.png">